-- 186 high-sensitivity sensors in a helmet-shaped array optimized for the average adult head size. - 138 high-sensitivity sensors in a second helmet optimized for the average five-year-old. - The system can rotate between adult and pediatric configurations, so no additional space is required for the installation over a traditional MEG. - Each sensor is monitored by an advanced Double Relaxation Oscillation SQUID (DROS) with significantly higher signal-to-noise ratio that traditional MEG sensors. - Additional "reference" sensors to monitor and subtract environmental magnetic interference, for example from moving metal objects and electrical lines. - Up to 128 channel of integrated EEG utilizing SynAmps RT amplifiers.
-This is the latest model from Compumedics Neuroscan and is completely integrated to provide additional brain information. - Fully integrated simulators for auditory, visual, electrical and motor response.
-All are controlled/monitored by the powerful STIM2 software. - Head position and motion monitor.
+- 186 high-sensitivity sensors in a helmet-shaped array optimized for the average adult head size. - 138 high-sensitivity sensors in a second helmet optimized for the average five-year-old. - The system can rotate between adult and pediatric configurations, so no additional space is required for the installation over a traditional MEG. - Alternatively, both helmets can be recorded for hyperscanning. - Each sensor is equipped with an advanced Double Relaxation Oscillation SQUID (DROS) with significantly higher signal-to-noise ratio that traditional MEG sensors. - Additional "reference" sensors monitor and subtract environmental magnetic interference, for example from moving metal objects and electrical lines. - Up to 128 channels of integrated EEG utilizing SynAmps RT amplifiers. - Fully integrated simulators for auditory, visual, electrical and motor response.
+All are controlled/monitored by the powerful STIM2 software. - All acquisition and analysis functions are within the powerful CURRY Neuroimaging Suite.